 5. The French Dispatch (2021)

-Wes Anderson's The French Dispatch stars his usual crowd: Bill Murray, Adrian Brody, Tilda Swinton, Jason Schwartzman, Saoirse Ronan, Willem Dafoe, and Edward Norton.
+Wes Anderson's The French Dispatch stars his usual crowd: Bill Murray, Adrien Brody, Tilda Swinton, Jason Schwartzman, Saoirse Ronan, Willem Dafoe, and Edward Norton.
 Also, a few others in Timothée Chalamet, Léa Seydoux, Benicio del Toro, and Frances McDormand.

 Yeah, that's a lot of people.
 But what's a Wes Anderson movie without an ensemble cast, symmetrical cinematography, and pastel colors?